sfigg/commercialization-public/manufacture/desktop/sideload-apps-with-dism-s14.md

 6. You should see the PC boot to OOBE.
 Any languages that you have added prior to Copy Profile should be present at this point.

-**Install app updates without using a Windows Store account (MSA account)**
+**Install app updates without using a Microsoft Store account (MSA account)**

 1. After the PC has finished installing, open an elevated command prompt.

 2. Type **Start ms-windows-store:Updates**

-3. You will see the Windows Store Updates page.
+3. You will see the Microsoft Store Updates page.
 You should see the pending updates displayed.

 4. Tap **Install** to install the updates.